+After beginning her legal career in 1976 at Legal Services of Middle Tennessee, Inc., Behm and Marietta Shipley in 1980 founded Shipley and Behm, the city’s first all-woman law firm.
 “Back then, women just weren’t taken seriously as business owners or lawyers,” Behm says.
 “I wanted to run my own business and demonstrate that women could not only run a law firm, but also be good lawyers.”

-Behm’s advocacy has been lauded locally and nationally.
-In 2001, she received the John C. Tune Public Service Award, the highest honor given by the Nashville Bar Association.
-She has been honored with the YWCA Women of Achievement Award, the Athena Award and the CABLE Promote Women Award.
-Behm has also received the prestigious Margaret Brent Women Lawyers of Achievement Award, given nationally to five lawyers a year by the American Bar Association.
+Behm received the 2016 Lawyers’ Association for Women Judge Martha Craig Daughtrey Award, recognizing her achievements in and service to the legal profession, especially in the areas of promoting women.
 In 2011, Tennessee State University named her one of its Women of Merit and Legend.
-In 2012, the she received the David C. Rutherford Award from the Nashville Bar Foundation, recognizing the highest standards of professionalism, charitable contribution in the legal field and community as a whole.
+In 2012, she received the David C. Rutherford Award from the Nashville Bar Foundation, recognizing the highest standards of professionalism and charitable contribution in the legal field and community as a whole.
 She was also named to the 2013 Class of the Tennessee Women’s Hall of Fame, an honor given to women who have made outstanding, unique and lasting contributions to the economic, political, and cultural well-being of Tennessee.

+In addition to her service to the legal profession and matters involving access to justice, Behm is an active community volunteer.
 Behm was named by Mayor Bill Purcell as co-chairman of Celebrate Nashville, Nashville’s year-long celebration of its 200th birthday in 2006.
 She has been a key advisor to numerous political candidates and is particularly known for her encouragement of, and support for, women candidates.

 Behm received her B.A. and J.D. degrees from the University of Tennessee.
 She is married to her law partner Harlan Dodson.
 The couple has two children.